-Mental health is a state of well-being across emotional, psychological, and social aspects.
+Mental health includes emotional, psychological, and social well-being.
 It can affect how a person thinks, feels, and acts.
-With positive mental health, people could actualize their potential, perform productively at work, handle stressful events, and contribute to the community.
+With positive mental health, people can realize their potential, work productively, handle stressful events, and contribute to their communities.

 Nowadays, more people are starting to pay attention to their mental health the same way they attend to their physical health.
-They are more open to recognizing their mental health concern and seeking proper treatment.
-Treatments can range from psychotherapy to medication.
-Connecting with and getting support from peers or groups is also commonly recommended.
+They are more open to recognizing mental health concerns and seeking proper treatment.
+Treatments can range from psychotherapy to medication, depending on a person’s needs.
+Connecting with and getting support from peers, families, or groups can also be helpful.

 Several practitioners provide mental health services for the global population, including psychologists, psychiatrists, counselors, therapists, and social workers.
-They can work in various settings like hospitals, clinics, schools, and individual practices.
+They can work in various settings, such as hospitals, clinics, schools, community organizations, and individual practices.

 Top Mental Health Schools in the World